EricHughesABC/simpleNMRbrukerTools/README.md

 Before installing simpleNMRbrukerTools, ensure you have:

 - **Python 3** installed for TopSpin 4.5.0
-- **Bruker-TopSpin Python libraries* installed (follow the Bruker Python 3 API inJupyter notebook PDF)
+- **Bruker-TopSpin Python libraries* installed (follow the Bruker Python 3 API in Jupyter notebook PDF)
 - Access to the Bruker/TopSpin Python3 environment
+  - open a terminal
+  - activate the Bruker python environment
+  - ```source Bruker_Python_Directory\bin\activate```
+  - use this terminal environment to install the simpleNMRbrukerTools

 ## Installation